Bridget Martyn

 Bridget Martyn (August 4, 1935 – 2020) was an encyclopedist, the senior editorial manager of Oxford University Press's Oxford Illustrated Encyclopaedia in 1993 and editor-in-chief of Microsoft Encarta from 1993 through 1995.

 She authored The Bible for Children with Jean Atcheson, first published in 1973 which had a foreword by the Archbishop of Canterbury.
 In 1978 she published Fairy Tales which included retellings of classic fairy tales.

 Martyn was born in Cairo, Egypt.
-She went to Edinburgh University and graduated with a history degree.
+She went to Edinburgh University and graduated with a degree in French and German.
 She married Robert Hadaway in 1967.
 They raised three children and later divorced.